 provided to Treasury investment staff at OITP@ost.state.or.us.

 a.
-OITP is an eligible investment for the agency’s surplus funds per
+The investor must be a "State Agency" as defined in Oregon law, OITP is an eligible investment for the agency’s surplus funds per

 ORS 293.861 and ORS 293.863.

 b.
-Existing Account with the Oregon Short Term Fund.
+The investor must have an existing account with the Oregon Short Term Fund, and

 Annual Audit Statements